GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 }
 ```

-You can create a stringify plugin, to transform the step to javascript.
-You can view other existing libraries to see how they do it.
+You can create a stringify plugin to transform the step to JavaScript.
+You can also view other existing libraries to see how they do it.

-For example, the code snippet below shows [how WebdriverIO transform the navigation step](https://github.com/webdriverio/chrome-recorder/blob/main/src/stringifyExtension.ts#L58).
+For example, the following code snippet shows [how WebdriverIO transforms the navigation step](https://github.com/webdriverio/chrome-recorder/blob/main/src/stringifyExtension.ts#L58):

 ```js